benbalter/benbalter.github.com/_posts/2013-12-30-data-user-experience.md

 ---
-title: Why no one uses government data
+title: Why no one uses your government data
 layout: post
 comments: true
 excerpt: "The next time you publish a data source, whether in government or out, ask yourself one simple question.
 How can you optimize the experience for the data consumer?"